-FAQs about SMB performance for Azure NetApp Files
+SMB performance best practices for Azure NetApp Files

-This article answers frequently asked questions (FAQs) about SMB performance best practices for Azure NetApp Files.
+This article helps you understand SMB performance and best practices for Azure NetApp Files.

-Yes, SMB Multichannel is enabled by default, a change put in place in early January 2020.
+SMB Multichannel is enabled by default in SMB shares.
 All SMB shares pre-dating existing SMB volumes have had the feature enabled, and all newly created volumes will also have the feature enabled at time of creation.

 Any SMB connection established before the feature enablement will need to be reset to take advantage of the SMB Multichannel functionality.
 To reset, you can disconnect and reconnect the SMB share.